-- Get out of the shooter's view and stay very quiet; - Silence all electronic devices and make sure they won't vibrate;

-- Lock and block doors, close blinds, and turn off lights; - Don't hide in groups- spread out along walls or hide separately to make it more difficult for the shooter; - Try to communicate with police silently.
-Use text messaging services or social media platform(s) to tag your location, or put a sign in a window; - Stay in place until law enforcement gives you the all-clear; - Your hiding place should be out of the shooter's view and provide protection if shots are fired in your direction.
+- Get out of the shooter's view and remain quiet; - Silence all electronic devices and place them on vibrate; - Lock and block doors, close blinds, and turn off lights. - Don't hide in groups- spread out along walls or hide separately to make it more difficult for the shooter. - Try to communicate with police silently.
+Use text messaging services or social media platform(s) to tag your location, or put a sign in a window. - Stay in place until law enforcement gives you the all-clear. - Your hiding place should be out of the shooter's view and provide protection if shots are fired in your direction.